 This will include the prioritization of students from the health colleges (Dentistry, Medicine, Nursing, Pharmacy, Public Health and Health Professions, and Veterinary Medicine) who perform duties in clinical settings, and graduate students with responsibilities in research labs and other areas of our research enterprise.

 - The timing of when screening is available and when you will return to campus is still being developed.
-Currently, the university plans to announce in mid-July what the fall semester will look like.

 - Students who are currently living on campus (students who were not able to leave during the quarantine period) must also get screened.